Free Website Content - Steps to Creating RSS Feeds

 available that make feed creation easy.
 I would encourage

-hand-coding an RSS feed can become a bit confusing and time-consuming.
+complicated, hand-coding an RSS feed can become a bit

-Most desktop software applications for building a feed include
+applications for building a feed include a wizard and

-of creating a feed.
-Following a few simple steps in a wizard
+a feed.
+Following a few simple steps in a wizard generally

-in the RSS feed, so ultimately it is the publisher's decision
+syndicated in the RSS feed, so ultimately it is the

 Software to Build a Feed - http://www.feedforall.com